 Elements for Added Value:

-- Loft Insulation — Installing extra loft insulation is cheap, easy and completely DIYable.
-The minimum thickness recommended nowadays is 250mm.
-This recommendation was updated relatively recently, as it used to be as low as 100mm!
-You don’t need to remove the old stuff, you can lay new insulation over the top, and it’ll help the house to retain heat, cut your bills and improve your EPC.
+• Loft Insulation — Fitting extra loft insulation is cheap, easy to do and helps retain heat, meaning lower bills and an improved EPC.
+The minimum thickness recommended is 250mm.
+Note: You don’t need to remove the old stuff, simply lay the new insulation over the top.

-- Energy-Saving Bulbs — Swapping to energy-saving bulbs is a small change that may also improve your EPC.
-They’re cheaper to run, last much longer, save money on your electric bill, and barely cost more than a regular bulb – so why wouldn’t you?
+• Energy-Saving Bulbs — Swapping to energy-saving bulbs is a small change that may improve your EPC.
+They’re cheaper to run, last longer, and barely cost more than a regular bulb.

 #11 Adding Double or Triple Glazing

-The type of glazing you have is one of the most important factors in determining energy efficiency.
-Single-glazed windows are well known for their considerable heat loss, with some research suggesting that as many as 80% of UK homes are now double or triple-glazed.
+Your type of glazing is one of the most important factors in determining energy efficiency.
+Single-glazed windows are well known for their considerable heat loss, with some research suggesting that as many as 80% of UK homes are now double-glazed.

-Both, however, are more secure, easier to maintain, save money on heating bills and add value to your home.
+Double and triple glazing are more secure, easier to maintain, reduce heating bills and add value to your home.
 Most glazing is guaranteed to last at least 20 years, making it a worthwhile investment.

 Elements for Added Value:

-- Sash Windows — If you have a period property, fitting sash windows will add even more value to your home.
+• Sash Windows — If you have a period property, fitting sash windows adds more value to your home.
 The classic design of these windows adds charm, character and authenticity to any period property.

-- Vinyl Windows — If you’re tight on a budget, then Vinyl windows might be your best option.
-According to the experts at Ecoline Windows, Vinyl is a popular frame material for the following reasons:
+• Vinyl Windows — If you’re tight on a budget, vinyl windows might be your best option.
+According to the experts at Ecoline Windows, vinyl is a popular frame material for the following reasons:

-- Cost-effectiveness.
-Unlike Wood or Aluminum, Vinyl is 20-25% cheaper but still features fantastic durability.
+• Cost-effectiveness.
+Unlike Wood or Aluminum, vinyl is 20–25% cheaper but still provides excellent durability.

-- Energy-Efficiency.
-Vinyl is a natural thermal insulator that doesn’t transfer heat easily like metal.
-Vinyl windows, triple glazing and spacers will significantly boost your home’s thermal performance.
+• Energy-Efficiency.
+Vinyl is a natural thermal insulator that doesn’t transfer heat like metal.
+Vinyl windows, triple glazing and spacers significantly boost your home’s thermal performance.

 #12 Smart Home Technology

-Smart home technology includes smart thermostats, doorbells, home security and light bulbs.
-The list is endless, and while new technology constantly develops and expands, it’s a great way to stay on-trend and current within the home.
+Smart home technology includes smart thermostats, doorbells, home security, light bulbs, etc. As new technology constantly develops and expands, the list is endless.

 Elements for Added Value:

-- Home Security — Burglar alarms are now a thing of the past.
-Smart security is taking over.
-For example, remote access CCTV is a beneficial investment in more ways than one.
+• Home Security — Burglar alarms are now a thing of the past as smart security is taking over.
+For example, remote access CCTV is a good investment in more ways than one.

 #13 Solar Panels

-According to The Eco Experts, homebuyers are more likely to spend extra on homes with solar panels installed, so they can benefit from lower bills.
+According to The Eco Experts, homebuyers are more likely to spend extra on homes with solar panels as they benefit from lower energy bills.

-To gain the most from your solar panels and earn your initial outlay back, you must keep them for at least 5 years.
+Pro Tip: To gain the most from your solar panels, you must keep them for at least 5 years.

 #14 Underfloor Heating